cxrbon/CSS-Course/README.md

 <p>Rem : its also a relative unit, it applies a multiple of the root element (usually the HTML tag) to whatever it's defining (usually font size).
 So if the root element has a standard font size of 16px, applying a 2rem to h1 will make it 32px.</p>

 <p>Viewport height and width: used to scale items according the size of the window current window.
 100% scales content automatically to the full width the open window.</p>

+<h2>Ch5: CSS Box Model</h2>

+<p>Border box includes content, padding and border when setting widths etc.</p>

+<p>In the CSS box model, it content -> padding -> border -> margin.</p>

+<p>margin, border, padding all of this can be set as value for all the sides or you can set specific value for each side in the code.</p>

+<p>margin auto, wil center an element within its container horizontally.</p>

+<h2>Ch6: CSS Typography</h2>

+<p>Typography is the way that text is arranged and represented.</p>

+<p>Form elements, such as the input and button, Don Not inherit the properties assigned to the body element.
+In order to make them inherit you have to state specificaly by adding this (input, button {font: inherit}) to the code.</p>

+<p>New fonts can be imported from (https://fonts.google.com/) and by using the @import code given paste it at the top of the CSS file. and add the font family aswell.</p>